 - Best for a Romantic Getaway: If your idea of romance is pampering and luxury, the Windsor Arms hotel offers an unusual level of intimacy with just 28 rooms (26 of which are suites), along with fine service, top-notch in-room and on-site dining, and a pretty indoor swimming pool (all a stone's throw from some of the city's top jewelers, should the mood strike).

 - Best for a Stylish Stay: Thompson Toronto, the first international venture of the New York-based hotel mini-empire, has a super-cool vibe matched by smart service.
-A rooftop pool, top restaurant (Scarpetta), terrace, and more all add to the very hip experience.
+A rooftop pool, terrace, and more all add to the very hip experience.

 - Best for Business: It's a tie.
 For short trips, the Hilton Toronto offers a convenient location, a good range of amenities, and a suitable restaurant, Tundra, for business lunches and dinners.
 But for a longer-term stay, the Cambridge Suites Hotel gives you plenty of space, kitchenettes, and a staff that will even shop for you.

-- Best Budget Hotel: Given the location and amenities, it's hard to beat the prices at Hotel Victoria, especially now that extensive renovations are complete.
+- Best Budget Hotel: Given the location and amenities, it's hard to beat the prices at Hotel Victoria, especially since extensive renovations were completed in 2012.
 The hotel is close to the Eaton Centre, some theaters, and the Financial District.

-- Best Hotel Restaurant: TOCA by Tom Brodi, at the dazzling new Ritz Carlton, is a hit, receiving raves for fine menus that celebrate the best of Canadian ingredients.
+- Best Hotel Restaurant: TOCA, at the dazzling Ritz Carlton, is a hit, receiving raves for fine menus that celebrate the best of Canadian ingredients.
 Think: East Coast lobster, BC scallops, and aged beef and tender lamb from Ontario.
 One, at the Hazelton, celebrity chef Mark McEwan's Yorkville outpost, attracts a splashy crowd looking for high-quality, finely executed classics and plenty of pizzazz.
-The Drake restaurant is a personal favorite, with its tasty and generous dishes, great brunches, busy bar, and buzzing patio.
+The Drake One Fifty restaurant is a personal favorite, with its tasty and generous dishes, great brunches, busy bar, and buzzing patio.
 The overall joie de vivre and fine fare are largely the work of Chef Anthony Rose and his crew.

-- Best for Families: The Delta Chelsea's location is convenient to many of the city's top attractions and it has a four-story indoor waterslide, super swimming pool, children's center, and babysitting.
+- Best for Families: The Chelsea Hotel's location is convenient to many of the city's top attractions and it has a four-story indoor waterslide, super swimming pool, children's center, and babysitting.
 Weekend packages often include tickets to the city's top attractions and theaters.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.